veyon/docs/admin/installation.rst

 Preparing the installation
 --------------------------

 First of all download the installation files for your platform from the `Veyon download page <https://download.veyon.io>`_.
 For Windows computers it is recommended to use the 64-bit version (`win64`).
-For 32-bit-installations you have to use the 32-bit version (`win32`) has to be used.
+For 32-bit installations the 32-bit version (`win32`) has to be used.

 Installation on a Windows computer
 ----------------------------------